 Sea Life on Kauai’s Napali Coast

 The Hawaiian spinner dolphin frequents the waters along the Napali Coast.
 On our Kauai boat tours we usually encounter pods with over a hundred dolphins at one time.
-They average six ft. in length.
+They average six feet in length.
 They typically feed at night, eating the fish, shrimp and squid that reside in the deep ocean during the day but come to the surface at night.
 They are mostly spotted during the morning hours because they are transitioning from foraging at night to rest during the day, and they become very social during this transition time, often displaying the aerial leaps and spins from which they were named.
 They reside in shallow coastal waters during the day to rest and socialize, they prefer sandy bottoms to be better aware of predators.

 Snorkeling along the Napali Coast provides an excellent opportunity to view the best of Kauai’s marine life.
 Many reef fish are abundant in the area.